Student Jobs at the CORD

 - Currently enrolled student with completion of twelve credit hours at the University of Arkansas Fayetteville prior to job start

-- Demonstrated success with a grade of A for course in which leader is assigned to lead
+- Demonstrated success with a grade of A for the course in which the leader is assigned to

 - Cumulative GPA of 3.25